SalomePlatform/shaper/src/FeaturesPlugin/doc/angularCopyFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be rotated.
-The shapes are selected in 3D OCC viewer or object browser;
+The shapes are selected in 3D OCC viewer or object browser; :ref:`transformation_subshapes`
 - **Vector of rotation**  defines the axis of rotation.
 The vector of rotation is an edge, axis selected in 3D OCC viewer or object browser;
 - **Angular Step** check-box turns on/off definition of the angle by which the object is rotated.
 By default (if the checkbox is not checked), **Angular Step** = 2 * PI / NbTimes;
 - **Nb.
 Copies** defines the number of rotated shape copies in the resulting compound.
 If **Nb.
 Copies** = 1, the result contains only the initial shape.